0xdefaceme/whitepaper/README.md

 This section outlines the interactive process of _commiting_, _paying_, _revealing_ and _deciding_ on a vulnerability.
 As it serves the purpose to further understand *how* the system works, we're going to ignore incentives for now.
-Instead going to make a few assumptions to keep it simple:
-(1) The Exploitable contract implements the Exploitable ERC standard.
+Instead we're going to make a few assumptions to keep it simple: (1) The Exploitable contract implements the Exploitable ERC standard.
 (2) The attacker is willing to participate in 0xdeface's incentive game.
 Additionally, we're only going to describe one happy path here.
 We'll discuss incentives and attack vectors in one of the following sections.

 As figure 1 illustrates, the process starts with the attacker finding a vulnerability in the Exploitable contract.